alexianjjohnston-ai/evilpeggle/README.md

 Fear rises as you sustain streaks; higher tiers distort the CRT, spawn hallucinations, and eventually trigger jumpscares.

+### Level Lab (Beta)
+- Import/export JSON layouts with a built-in editor.
+- Save custom levels locally and launch them straight into Freeplay.
+- Share the exported JSON blob with friends to swap nightmares.

 ---

 ## 🛠️ Setup